aghulams/Muamalat-Business-Intelligence-Analyst/README.md

-# Business Intelligence Dashboard for PT.
-Sejahtera Bersama
+# Bank Muamalat Business Intelligence Analyst Internship Program
+This project is part of the Bank Muamalat x Rakamin internship program that I participated in.

-## Overview
+## Study Case

 As a Business Intelligence (BI) Analyst at PT.
-Sejahtera Bersama, Ghulam have been tasked with creating a performance dashboard to monitor the sales performance of the company's products and to uncover business insights from the patterns and trends in the available data.
+Sejahtera Bersama, I have been tasked with creating a performance dashboard to monitor the sales performance of the company's products and to uncover business insights from the patterns and trends in the available data.

 ## Objectives